HenuSamantha/AI-Delivery-Command-Center/README.md

 ![Dashboard Overview](screenshots/Dashboard-Analysis.png)

 FastAPI ingests the sprint update provided by the user, aggregates Jira delivery data and Slack delivery signals, and builds a unified delivery context.
-The platform combines deterministic business rules for operational metrics such as release readiness, blockers, risks, and sprint health with AI-powered analysis from Llama 3.2.
+The platform combines business rules for operational metrics such as release readiness, blockers, risks, and sprint health with AI-powered analysis from Llama 3.2.

 The Sprint Health and Release Status metric cards are populated based on the backend rules engine.
-The Open Risks and Blocked metric cards are based on the deterministic Jira data.
+The Open Risks and Blocked metric cards are based on the Jira data.
 The AI confidence score is provided by Llama 3.2.
 The Analysis Snapshot provides a concise summary of the latest delivery assessment, including blockers identified, risks detected, release readiness, and key outcomes from the AI analysis.

 ## Dashboard Executive Summary